honglvt/TalentRAT/README.md

 - take a photo then send to server
 - record audio then send to server
-- record video then send to server of course the duration decided by yourself
+- record video then send to server
+</br>of course the duration decided by yourself

 ## Basement/Environment
 1. Gradle